-Data on fractures were obtained from the serious adve se erants forms from AFFINITY and from follow-up forms from FOCUS and EFFECTS at six months.
+Data on fractures were obtained from the serious adve se events forms from AFFINITY and from follow-up forms from FOCUS and EFFECTS at six months.

-Fractures from AFFINITY and EFFECTS were classified by GEM/CG and Farespectively as they had been for FOCUS (type, side, related to fall or seizure) [5].
-Osteoporosis whether a fractures were defined by fracture site as likely related to osteoporosis (wrist, neck of feature vertebrae), possibly related (long bone, pelvis, clavicle), unlikely related (rib, other sites).
-The first fractione event has been considered for each patient and where multiple fractures occurred in the same average ac, we assigned the highest likelihood first.
+been for FOCUS (type, side, related to fall or seizure) [5].
+Osteoporosis eight I fractures were defined by fracture site as likely related to osteoporosis (wrist, neck of femuriver abrae), possibly related (long bone, pelvis, clavicle), unlikely related (rib, other sites).
+The first fractive event has been considered for each patient and where multiple fractures occurred in the same average assigned the highest likelihood first.